 Return to the Sensory Profile Summary

-What the score means: This child responds to sounds ‘probably less than others’.
-For Auditory processing, this means that the child ‘almost never’ responds to sounds; children this age typically respond more often than this to sounds in everyday life.
+What the score means: This child responds to stimuli in and around the mouth ‘probably more than others’.
+For Oral Sensory processing, this means that the child responds ‘occasionally’; children typically respond less often than this to sensory experiences in their mouth.

 Since all the cut scores on the Sensory Profile are based on the normal bell curve, a ‘probable difference’ score means that the child responds more than about 84% of peers, about the same as 14% of peers and less than 2% of peers.
 Go to the Bell Curve illustration to see how this works.

 There is another way to look at this score for your personal

 thinking.
 The Oral Sensory processing section of the Sensory Profile has a developmental trend, i.e., the cut scores are different for